 When Christine and I first started our journey into the blogging world, we already had our stay at home mom schedule template down pat.
 But we never realized that this blog of ours would turn into a thriving, work from home job opportunity.
 We thought we’d get a creative outlet, sure, and maybe get a sponsored post or two.
-We didn’t realize that we’d soon be balancing a side hustle and family.
-And we NEVER saw ourselves needing to change to a work from home mom schedule.
+We didn’t realize that we’d soon be balancing a side hustle and family. .

 And yet-by the grace of God- here we are.

 Everyday we fight the good fight- we walk that line between being a working mom and a stay at home mom.
-We are expected to get all of our work done in a timely matter, but we are also expected to stick to a stay at home mom schedule that keeps our houses running as if there was no job at all.
+We are expected to get all of our work done in a timely matter, but we are also expected to stick to a work from home mom schedule that keeps our houses running as if there was no job at all.